rancher/docs/content/rancher/v2.x/en/installation/ha-server-install-helm/migrating-from-rke-all-in-one-install/_index.md

 If you specified a private CA root cert

 ```
-kubectl -n cattle-system get secret cattle-keys-server -o jsonpath --template='{ .data.cacerts\.pem }' | base64 -d > tls.crt
+kubectl -n cattle-system get secret cattle-keys-server -o jsonpath --template='{ .data.cacerts\.pem }' | base64 -d > cacerts.pem
 ```

 ### Remove previous Kubernetes objects

 Remove the kubernetes objects created by the RKE install.

 > NOTE: Removing these Kubernetes components will not affect the Rancher configuration or database, but with any maintenance it is a good idea to create a backup of the data before hand.
-See [Creating Backups-HA Install]({{< baseurl >}}/rancher/v2.x/en/backups/ha-backups) for details.
+See [Creating Backups-HA Install]({{< baseurl >}}/rancher/v2.x/en/backups/backups/ha-backups) for details.

 ```
 kubectl -n cattle-system delete ingress cattle-ingress-http